ShenJiahuan/FileStation/README.md

-# Netatalk & Transmission in Docker
+# Netatalk, Samba and Transmission in Docker

-This repository combined two components together: Netatalk and Transmission.
-These two provides basic functionalities of a NAS: remote file access and remote download.
+This repository combined three components together: Netatalk, Samba and Transmission.
+These three provides basic functionalities of a NAS: remote file access and remote download.

 ## Usage